Laurenzel93/Laurenzel93/README.md

 **Laurenzel93/Laurenzel93** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

-✨ Currently seeking employment opportunities!✨
+✨ I am currently seeking employment opportunities!✨

 - 😄 Pronouns: She/Her
 - 🔭 I’m currently working on Inspecto-Gadget, an inspection scheduling app for the City of Orchard Lake.